 Padstow to St Ives Walking Blog

-November 2010, Our first long distance walking holiday on the very popular Padstow to St Ives route.
 We drove to Padstow from St Mawes and parked our car in the council car park for the duration.
-We returned at the end of the walk by bus to Wadebridge and then got a taxi back to Padstow.
+We returned at the end of the walk by bus to Wadebridge and then got a taxi back to Padstow to pick up our car.

 We (Tim and Amelia) have arrived in Padstow, we had lunch at St Pedroc’s (a winter deal £17.50 for 3 courses) very good but would have been pricey without the deal.
 Booked in at a 4 star B&B – Pendeen House, we have been made to feel very welcome by Tara, the lady of the house.